Approaches to the Navier-Stokes Problem

 Geometric and topological methods

-A less traditional but increasingly powerful approach uses the geometry of the flow.
-Instead of tracking numbers (norms, energies), these methods study the shape of the solution — how vortex tubes bend, how regions of intense rotation are arranged in space.
+Here's a different instinct entirely.
+Instead of tracking numbers (norms, energies), these methods study the shape of the solution: how vortex tubes bend, how regions of intense rotation arrange themselves in space.

-The insight is that blowup isn't just about something getting big — it's about the fluid organizing itself in a very specific geometric configuration.
-If you can show that configuration is impossible (because it leads to a contradiction with, say, energy conservation or incompressibility), you've ruled out blowup.
+The key insight is that blowup isn't just about something getting big.
+It's about the fluid organizing itself into a very specific geometric configuration.
+If you can show that configuration is impossible (because it contradicts the energy-dissipation structure, or incompressibility, or both), you've ruled out blowup without ever computing a norm.

-Paper links: Constantin, Geometric statistics in turbulence (1994); Albritton-Barker-Prange, Localized smoothing and concentration for the Navier-Stokes equations in the half space.
+Paper links: Constantin-Fefferman, Geometric constraints on potentially singular solutions for the 3-D Euler equations (1993); Albritton-Barker-Prange, Localized smoothing and concentration for the Navier-Stokes equations in the half space.

-Geometric-topological approaches to regularity exploit structural constraints that are invisible to purely analytical methods:
+Geometric-topological approaches exploit structural constraints that are invisible to purely analytical methods:

 - Incompatibility arguments: if a blowup configuration is geometrically constrained (e.g., via packing bounds on the number of independent concentration regions that fit within energy and dissipation budgets), one can derive a contradiction without directly estimating critical norms.